EBOT EXAM PART 1 – WRITTEN EXAM

 Phase 2 – registration:

-• Upon approval of the documentation added, applicants will receive an email with instructions for what to do for their registration.
+• Upon review and approval of the documentation added, applicants will receive an email with instructions on what to do for their registration.

 • After the payment portion is completed, applicants will receive a receipt and further instructions about what to do on their exam day.
 Please keep this information for referral on the day of the exam.

-NOTE: In the weeks following the written exam, candidates will receive an email with their exam results and a Certificate of Basic Knowledge if they have been successful.
-Also, for successful candidates, an invitation to register for EBOT Exam Part 2 – Oral Exam will be sent to their inbox.
+In the weeks following the written exam, candidates will receive an email with their exam results and a Certificate of Basic Knowledge if they have been successful.
+Also, for successful candidates who are eligible, an invitation to register for EBOT Exam Part 2 – Oral Exam will be sent to their inbox.

 PLEASE NOTE that last-year trainee applicants and non-European citizens not working in a European country applicants won’t be invited to sit EBOT Exam Part 2 – Oral exam as explained before.